 Warning!
-This superhero monologue will get your blog off to a quick start and if your lucky, you might even get super powers.
+This superhero monologue will kick start your blog and if your lucky, you might even get super powers.

 My name…is Barry Allen and I’m the fastest man alive.